Questions & Answers

 TOTAL 21 767

-However, France benefits from very favourable conditions for the development of offshore wind energy:
+However, France benefits from very favorable conditions for the development of offshore wind power:

-• 3500 km of coastline and three well-oriented sea fronts: English Channel-North Sea, Atlantic, Mediterranean whose orientation is favourable to the installation of offshore wind farms.
+• 3,500 km of coastline and three well-oriented maritime frontages: Channel-North Sea, Atlantic, Mediterranean, the orientation of which is favorable to the installation of offshore wind farms.

-• A strong industrial know-how ready to be mobilized in the offshore wind sector (SGRE, Naventia, LM wind, GE),
+• Strong industrial know-how ready to be mobilized in the offshore wind sector (SGRE, Naventia, LM wind, GE),

 • A strong capacity for innovation in new technologies.